 A second difference is that while most existing theoretical models assume that an equity portfolio exists that perfectly mimics wage returns (a case of perfect spanning and complete markets), we here allow for market incompleteness.
-This is important because complete markets models counterfactually predict perfect correlation between the ratio of home to foreign marginal utilities of consumption and the real exchange rate (the well-known "consumption-real exchange rate anomaly"; see Kollmann (1991, 1995, 1996), Backus and Smith (1993)); as recently documented, by Corsetti, Dedola, Leduc (2007) and Benigno and Thoenissen (2006), the correlation between relative consumption and the real exchange is low in the data (see also Chari, Kehoe, McGrattan (2002)).
-While Corsetti, Dedola, Leduc (2007) (or Kollmann (1995,1996)) tackle the puzzle by restricting the menu of assets, we adopt here a different strategy by increasing the number of shocks to obtain incomplete markets.
+This is important because complete markets models counterfactually predict perfect correlation between the ratio of home to foreign marginal utilities of consumption and the real exchange rate (the well-known consumption-real exchange rate anomaly; see Kollmann 1991, 1995, 1996; Backus and Smith 1993).
+As recently documented by Corsetti, Dedola, and Leduc (2008) and Benigno and Thoenissen (2006), the correlation between relative consumption and the real exchange is low in the data (see also Chari, Kehoe, and McGrattan 2002).
+While Corsetti, Dedola, and Leduc (2008) (or Kollmann 1995, 1996) tackle the puzzle by restricting the menu of assets, we adopt here a different strategy by increasing the number of shocks to obtain incomplete markets.

 The theoretical literature on external valuation effects is more recent and has focused on their impact on current account adjustment.
-See, for example, Tille (2005), Blanchard, Giavazzi and Sa (2005) and Ghironi, Lee and Rebucci (2006).
-Ghironi et al. (2006) have a richer dynamic business cycle model (with endogenous labor and production) than the present paper.
+See, for example, Tille (2005); Blanchard, Giavazzi, and Sa (2005), and Ghironi, Lee, and Rebucci (2007).
+Ghironi, Lee, and Rebucci (2007) have a richer dynamic business cycle model (with endogenous labor and production) than the present paper.
 However, they assume that international financial transactions are costly and restricted to stocks.
 In their model, steady state equity portfolios are pinned down by costs to holding foreign stocks.
 By contrast, our model assumes trade in stocks and bonds in a frictionless financial market.